open-spaced-repetition/py-fsrs/CONTRIBUTING.md

 ### Develop

-Install the `fsrs` python package locally in editable mode from the src with
+Install `fsrs` locally in editable mode along with the dev dependencies
 ```
-pip install -e .
+pip install -e ".[dev]"
 ```

 Now you're ready to make changes to `src/fsrs` and see your changes reflected immediately!